amank1412/Farmako/README.md

 # Farmako 🌾

 **Farmako** is a platform developed during a 24-hour hackathon to connect farmers and wholesalers, empowering them with tools for fair pricing, weather insights, and seamless transactions.
-Built with a focus on collaboration and innovation, KrishiConnect aims to simplify agricultural operations and support farmers in making informed decisions.
+Built with a focus on collaboration and innovation, Farmako aims to simplify agricultural operations and support farmers in making informed decisions.

 ---